brettybop/alpaca-trading-performance-dashboard/README.md

-# Alpaca Trading Perf Dashboard | Python + Power BI
+# Alpaca Trading Performance Dashboard | Python + Power BI

 A Python + Power BI project that transforms Alpaca order history into a clean trade-level dataset for performance analytics and interactive BI reporting.